Dick Groat: Golf

 Groat became more active in golf after his baseball career.
 While he stopped playing the sport in 2014 because of physical limitations, he routinely shot in the 70s in his prime.
 In 1964, he and Pirates teammate Jerry Lynch designed and built Champion Lakes Golf Course in Ligonier, Pennsylvania, one of only three public courses to receive a four-star rating in Western Pennsylvania.
 As course owner and manager, he lived on the grounds and was a familiar face there.

 Personal life

 In November 1955, Groat married Barbara Womble, a former model who worked in New York City.
-They had three daughters together: Tracey, Carol Ann, and Allison.
-Dick and Barbara were married for 35 years, until her death from lung cancer in 1990.
+The couple had three daughters: Tracey, Carol Ann, and Allison.
+They were married for 35 years until Barbara died from lung cancer in 1990.

 Groat was the great-uncle of golfer Brooks Koepka, who won the 2017 and 2018 U.S. Open, and the 2018, 2019 and 2023 PGA Championship.

 Groat was a resident of the Pittsburgh suburb of Edgewood.
 On April 27, 2023, he died at UPMC Presbyterian in Pittsburgh at the age of 92, from complications of a stroke he had a week before.